lucas-richards/westridge_privatelabel/README.md

 # Blog App for westridge Laboratories

 ## Overview
-This application was created for small businesses for following purposes:
+This application was created for a small businesses and includes:
   - Training Tracker
   - Reminder
   - Birthday Tracker